It’s 9 p.m.—do you know where your capital is?

 Basically, there is no government to step in and provide liquidity.
 Fannie and Freddie are public/private.
 The government backs them and regulates them, but technically they are a private company.
 Yes, there are rules that exist.
 But, there is no set framework for the non-bank money—it is more of a free market.

 There are also “buy boxes” that differ between different capital sources.
-A buy box is defined as the qualifying conditions of a loan.
+We define a buy box as the qualifying conditions of a loan.
 Some of these are location, minimum credit score, loan-to-value ratios (LTV), rehab size to purchase price ratio, and a few others.

 A non-qualified mortgage (non-QM) means the loan is not conforming to standards.
 It is the gray area between hard money and bank/government-backed money.
 The non-bank lending capital markets are slightly similar to non-QM loans, but even less organized.
 That’s because they usually don’t follow the same guidelines as government or semi-government agencies.
 Some capital will go after higher yields by going outside the normal qualifying space.
 It bears repeating that the non-bank space doesn’t have someone to step in and provide liquidity.

-Why this distinction is important is illustrated when a fund that buys loans from a hard money lending company stops buying.
+Illustrating the importance of this distinction is when a fund that buys loans from a hard money lending company stops purchasing.
 Many times, you will see a handful of similar lenders that offer similar terms also freeze up.
-This is because that buy box used by lenders, correspondent lenders, and brokers to fill loan orders is usually offered to many segments of the space.
+Lenders, correspondent lenders, and brokers usually offer the buy box, which they use to fill loan orders, to many segments of the space.
+This is why.
 So, obviously, when that capital source stops operations, it has a domino effect all the way back to the person trying to get a loan to flip a house.